ncatlab/nlab-content/pages/4/3/0/7/7034/content.md

 The original articles are

 * M.E.
-Maietti, _The Type Theory of Categorical Universes_ PhD thesis, Universit&#224; Delgi Studi di Padova, 1998
+Maietti, _The Type Theory of Categorical Universes_ PhD thesis, Universit&#224; Degli Studi di Padova, 1998

 (which speaks of "mono types") and